mesosphere/dcos-docs-site/pages/1.11/installing/production/advanced/index.md

     ```

 ## Create the configuration
 1. Create a configuration file and save as `genconf/config.yaml`.
 You can use this template to get started.

 The template specifies three Mesos masters, static master discovery list, internal storage backend for Exhibitor, a custom proxy, security mode specified, and cloud specific DNS resolvers. [enterprise type="inline" size="small" /]

 This template specifies three Mesos masters, three ZooKeeper instances for Exhibitor storage, static master discovery list, internal storage backend for Exhibitor, a custom proxy, and cloud specific DNS resolvers. [oss type="inline" size="small" /]

 If your servers are installed with a domain name in your `/etc/resolv.conf`, add the `dns_search` parameter.
 For parameters descriptions and configuration examples, see the [documentation](/1.11/installing/ent/custom/configuration/configuration-parameters/).

-List of private cloud DNS resolvers are:
-* AWS Private DNS Resolver: 169.254.169.253
-* GCP Private DNS Resolver: 169.254.169.254
-* Azure Private DNS Resolver: 168.63.129.16

 **Tips:**